LisaHackett97/HiddenIrishTravels/TESTING.md

 #### Bug/issue not fully resolved

 Cloudinary is used for the admin to upload images.
-Data is console logged where admin can access the info.
-I followed code as per the cloudinary docs.
+Result data was being console logged where admin can access the info.
+But I found a resolution, where this data can be updated to an input field on the upload page.
+Tested and no issues.
+Though admin has to copy the data before refreshing page
-I did not have the time or knowledge to use to info (value returned from API) and either display to user or use to pass to a form in order to upload info directly to DB, instead of having to manually update these image details.
+I did not have the time to pass the url info to a form in order to upload info directly to DB, instead of having to manually update these image details.

+- Cloudinary not defined message shows in the console if user is on any page other than the upload page.
+Tried various things to resolve.
+Included the script tags in base template and also in individual templates.
+But this caused further errors to show in the console.
+Due to time constraints, decided to leave the script on the uplaod page.
+Not causing any other issues

 [Back to table of contents](#table-of-contents)